anna-marie-vos/PHP-Introduction/Notes.md

 ### What do you need to make it work?
 * You'll need a web-server (Apatche)
 * and a database (MySQL)
 * ...or you can install XAMPP which does it all for you.

+### Installation tips:
+* When you want write files using XAMPP you need to have admin wrights: sudo su ,
+* and when to write files you need to change the folder and specific file permissions: chmod 777 fileName